-How to Teach an Autistic Child a Second Language
+How to Teach a Second Language to an Autistic Child

 Parents often wonder whether teaching an autistic child a second language is possible or even beneficial.
 The truth is that autistic children, like their peers, can learn more than one language.
 With the right approach, learning a second language can enrich communication, expand opportunities, and support social development.